Published 16 July 2017

 Dr. Clifton Evers, Newcastle University

 Dr Leah Lui-Chivizhe recently completed her PhD, Le op: an Islander’s history of Torres Strait turtle-shell masks, which focused on Torres Strait Islander relationships and engagements with the marine environment and the Islander-turtle relationship.
-She is lecturer at Nura Gili Centre for Indigenous Programs (UNSW).
-She is organising the panel Caring for Sea Country as part of the Sustaining the Seas conference.
+She is currently a researcher in the Department of History and is organising the panel Caring for Sea Country as part of the Sustaining the Seas conference.

 Dr Cat Dorey is a science advisor and campaigner (Tuna Project) at Greenpeace.
 She work closely with science and policy advisors from other international NGOs and academia.
 Cat will speak at the conference on the session – In Conversation with Fishers.

 Dr Clifton Evers is a lecturer at Newcastle University, UK.
 He researches media, leisure, sport, belonging, and place-making.
 He is currently focusing on affective assemblages of care using creative methods such as Go-Pro filming.
 Clifton will present his recent ethnographic research on coastal surf and fishing communities in the UK.